patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

  * and the link displays the `request` object's `name` as its content.
  *
  * @component
- * @param {Object} props - The properties for the requestLink component.
+ * @param {Object} props - The properties for the RequestLink component.
  * @param {Object} props.request - The object representing the request entity.
  * @param {string|number} props.request.id - The unique identifier for the request entity.
  * @param {string} props.request.name - The display name for the request entity.